Birdie0/discord-webhooks-guide/docs/tools/curl.md

 Also, you can download executable from their website and run it from a directory or make it discoverable through `PATH`, so it can be run from anywhere.
 Using a package manager is preferable as it simplifies the process of installing and updating the tool.

+Windows and MacOS come with outdated versions of curl.
+After installing curl, run `curl --version` (or `curl.exe --version` in
+PowerShell) to ensure you are running the newest version.
+You may need to change the order of directories in the `PATH` variable to ensure the correct curl executable comes first.

 ## Usage

 `curl -H "Content-Type: application/json" -d <body> <link>`